SNayakResearch/Dr.Selvakumar-Research-Group/MOF/MOF_README.md

 ## Citation

-If you use MOFDB25, please cite the associated publication:
+If this work helps you out, please consider citing us.
+Thank you!, citaion details associated publication:

 > **S. Nayak and S. Karuthapandi**, “Discerning the underlying trends in electrocatalytic hydrogen evolution activity of MOF/MOF-derived materials using data-driven approach,” *Energy and AI*, **24** (2026) 100708.
 > DOI: **10.1016/j.egyai.2026.100708**